rockerBOO/awesome-neovim/README.md

 > This means Vim-compatible plugins are not listed here.

 [Neovim](https://neovim.io/) is a Vim-based text editor engineered for extensibility and usability, to encourage new applications and contributions.
+It has some [builtin plugins](https://neovim.io/doc/user/plugins.html#plugins) as well as a rich API for many more to be developed.

 ## Contents